Skip to main content

 Notifications

-When a new match is found, BeatPass can notify you through your enabled notification channels, such as:
+When a new match is found, BeatPass notifies all producers linked to the track through your enabled notification channels:

 • In-app notifications